ksiv/junit-restassured-graphql-json-example/README.md

 # rest-assured-graphql-simple-example

-This is simple example of how to test GraphQL API ith rest-assured.
+This is a simple example of how to test GraphQL API ith rest-assured.
 Since it's simple the code is ugly.
 Components version is not the best ones so do not use it as production basement rather like a concept show-case.